 The income and expenses used to calculate this ratio are based on the unaudited management accounts dated 31 March 2023.
+The Fund holds units in DWAPF, which has an interest coverage ratio of 4.6x.

 Benchmark 2 - Interest Cover Policy